Determine the selection values for the InfoPackage in the Data Selection tab page.

 It is also possible to determine selection criteria for data from files and external systems.
 Only records that meet the selection criteria are loaded.

-To determine field selections in the Scheduler, firstly highlight them in the transfer structure maintenance in the column Selection and save and activate the transfer structure.
+To specify field selections in the Scheduler, first select them in the Selection column in the transfer structure maintenance screen.
+Next, save and activate the transfer structure.

-When wanting to update data from an ODS object into additional data targets using full-update, you can set selection criteria for this schedule.
+If you want to update data from an ODS object into additional data targets using full-update, you can set selection criteria for scheduling.

 When entering the selection, the conversion exits displayed in the selection table are executed in the OLTP and the results are temporarily saved in the BW.
 If a selection has already been converted, it is in the BW; if it is not yet in the BW, conversion takes place in the OLTP.

 If conversion cannot take place in the OLTP, because the system cannot be accessed or the OLTP conversion exit is not running properly, conversion takes place in the BW.
 If this is not possible either, the Conversion Exit field is ignored, meaning that the selections must be entered in an internal format.
 In this case, entering in external format will lead to errors in the loading process.

 If you have set the Use Conversion Exit option, the system adds two spaces to the length of each input field that has a conversion exit (except ALPHA exit).
 You can then use the external format (which is usually longer than the internal) in these fields.